How to Tone Your Writing in French: 3 Elements for Advanced Learners

 Have you noticed that your writing in French is missing that je ne sais quoi ?

-But don’t worry!
-There are quite a few tips and tricks we can share to help you elevate your French writing from pure translation to true innovation in French on the page.
+Lucky for you, there are quite a few tips and tricks we can share to help you elevate your French writing from pure translation to true innovation in French on the page.

-Phrased like that, this is kind of an abstract concept, so let’s take a look at three elements of writing style and structure that often pose problems for non-native speakers.
+Let’s take a look at three elements of writing style and structure that often pose problems for non-native speakers.

 Structuring a French text can be a bit off-putting for a native English speaker, because a text—in this case, we’ll talk about essays—won’t be structured the same way in French as it would be in English.